 RELI V2110x Mormonism 3 pts.Not offered in 2014-2015.
 A survey of the history and theology of Mormonism, one of the religious traditions indigenous to America.
 We'll examine the history of the movement, read extensive selections from the Book of Mormon, and chart the history of the movement, including it's contentious relationship with the federal government.
 We'll look, finally, at some of the cultural expressions of Mormonism and examine the ways that Mormonism has transformed itself from what was essentially an outlaw religion in the nineteenth century to the embodiment of American ideals.

 RELI V2205y Hinduism 3 pts.
 The origin and development of central themes of traditional Hinduism.
 Emphasis on basic religious literature and relation to Indian culture.
 Readings include original sources in translation.
 Discussion Section Required.
-Global Core.
+CC/GS/SEAS: Partial Fulfillment of Global Core Requirement.

 RELI V2305x Islam 3 pts.
 Islamic institutions, ideas, and spirituality; their origin and development in the formative and classical periods (7th-13th century A.D.); and their continued evolution in a variety of cultural settings.
-Global Core.
+CC/GS/SEAS: Partial Fulfillment of Global Core Requirement.

 RELI V2405y Chinese Religious Traditions 3 pts.
 Development of the Three Teachings of Confucianism, Taoism, and Buddhism: folk eclecticism; the contemporary situation in Chinese cultural areas.
 Readings drawn from primary texts, poetry, and popular prose.
-Global Core.
+CC/GS/SEAS: Partial Fulfillment of Global Core Requirement.

 RELI V2415x Japanese Religious Traditions 3 pts.Not offered in 2014-2015.
 Study of the development of the Japanese religious tradition in the premodern period.
 Attention given to the thought and practices of Shinto, Buddhism, and Confucianism; the interaction among these religions in Japanse history; the first encounter with Christianity.